drandreaskrueger/chainhammer/README.md

 It should work with any Ethereum type chain; we focused on PoA consensus.

 ## instructions

+### video
+The brand new v55 version is now explained & presented in a useful [video on youtube](https://www.youtube.com/watch?v=xTYnsfs5U7I).

 ### folders
 * `hammer/` - submits many transactions, while watching the recent blocks